P

 Puppies

 You would have to take care of the Pitador puppy the same way that you would take care of an adult.
 However, you would have to introduce the Pitador puppy dogs to a social circle very early on in life so that they can develop good habits.
-Not only that, the meals for your puppy would have to be divided into a lot of parts as their small stomachs usually can’t take a lot of food at one time.
+Not only that, the food for your puppy would have to be divided into several meals, as their small stomachs usually can’t take a lot of food at one time.

 black Pitador